 Renminbi is not freely convertible as of the date of this Base Prospectus.
-The government of the PRC (the PRC Government) continues to regulate conversion between Renminbi and foreign currencies, including the U.S. Dollar and the Hong Kong dollar, despite significant reduction in the control by the PRC Government in recent years over trade transactions involving the import and export of goods and services, as well as other frequent routine foreign exchange transactions.
+The government of the PRC (the "PRC Government") continues to regulate conversion between Renminbi and foreign currencies despite significant reduction in the control by the PRC Government in recent years over trade transactions involving the import and export of goods and services and other frequent routine foreign exchange transactions.
 These transactions are known as current account items.
-Participating banks in Hong Kong and a number of other jurisdictions (the Applicable Jurisdictions) have been permitted to engage in the settlement of current account trade transactions in Renminbi.
+Participating banks in Hong Kong and a number of other jurisdictions (the "Applicable Jurisdictions") have been permitted to engage in the settlement of current account trade transactions in Renminbi.

-On 13 October 2011, the People's Bank of China (the PBoC) promulgated the "Administrative Measures on Renminbi Settlement of Foreign Direct Investment" (the PBoC FDI Measures) as part of the implementation of the PBoC's detailed foreign direct investment (FDI) accounts administration system.
-The system covers almost all aspects in relation to FDI, including capital injections, payments for the acquisition of PRC domestic enterprises, repatriation of dividends and other distributions, as well as Renminbidenominated cross-border loans.
-On 14 June 2012, the PBoC further issued the implementing rules for the PBoC FDI Measures.
+On 13 October 2011, the People's Bank of China (the "PBoC") promulgated the "Administrative Measures on Renminbi Settlement of Foreign Direct Investment" (the "PBoC FDI Measures") as part of the implementation of the PBoC's detailed foreign direct investment ("FDI") accounts administration system.
+The system covers almost all aspects in relation to FDI, including capital injections, payments for the acquisition of PRC domestic enterprises, repatriation of dividends and other distributions, as well as Renminbi-denominated cross-border loans.
+On 14 June 2012, the PBoC further issued the implementing rules for the PBoC FDI Measures, which provide more detailed rules relating to cross-border Renminbi direct investments and settlement.
 Under the PBoC FDI Measures, special approval for FDI and shareholder loans from the PBoC, which was previously required, is no longer necessary.
 In some cases however, post-event filing with the PBoC is still necessary.